mayadahlke/twenty-one-game-react/README.md

 - **Busting**: If a player's hand goes over 21, they "bust" and lose.
 - **Ties**: If both the player and dealer have hands that are tied, the game is a "push".

+## Want to play?
+1) Clone this repository.
+2) In terminal, cd into the folder `twenty-one-game-react/twenty-one`.
+3) Run `npm run start`.
+4) This should take you to `http://localhost:3000/` where you can try out the game.

 ## Possible Improvements
  - In the original game players place chips as a bet, so I could add chips and keep score of the chip value amount of the player.
- - The original game also has splitting and doubling down, so if chips were added I could add this as well.
+ - The original game also has "splitting" and "doubling down", so if chips were added I could add this as well.
- - I could add other players to make it multiplayer
+ - I could add other players to make it multiplayer.